apereo/cas/docs/cas-server-documentation/integration/Attribute-Definitions.md

 - Produce attribute values based on the `scoped` setting specified in the attribute definition, if any.
 - Produce attribute values based on the `patternFormat` setting specified in the attribute definition, if any.
 - Produce attribute values based on the `encrypted` setting specified in the attribute definition, if any.
+- Produce attribute values based on the `canonicalizationMode` setting specified in the attribute definition, if any.

 ## Examples